virgenherrera/node-back-end-starter/README.md

 Provide the initial config files by typing in shell the `yarn provision` command

 ### Step 4:
-provide this project with your own Environment variables in the following files:
+update this project with your own Environment variables in the following files:
 - `.env` (Service Config)

 ### Step 5 (optional):